Best Wiper Blades for Winter

 What is a Winter Wiper Blade?

 To understand what a winter wiper blade is, we have to understand why it was created.
-Traditional “summer” wiper blades were designed with multiple hinges and levers to hug the blade to your windshield.
+The original wiper design hasn’t changed for over 100 years.
+The traditional “summer” wiper blades were designed with multiple hinges and levers to confirm the blade to your windshield.
 When winter came along, the hinges would freeze, have ice build up inside them, and would stop working.
 The wiper blades would begin to chatter.
 They would smear, streak, skip, and altogether not wipe.
 Sound familiar?

 Because of these issues, the winter wiper blade was invented.
-The winter wiper blade is a traditional “summer” wiper blade wrapped in a rubber coating to protect the hinges and levers from freezing and clogging during the winter.
+The winter wiper blade is a traditional “summer” wiper blade wrapped in a rubber boot to protect the hinges and levers from freezing and clogging during the winter.
 This invention became a MUST HAVE for all car owners living in snowy climates.
-It became the norm for people to replace traditional blades with winter blades in the winter, and then go back to traditional blades for the summer.
+It became the norm for people to replace traditional blades with winter blades in the winter, and then go back to summer blades when the warmer weather came around.

-The beam blade was designed to eliminate the use of hinges and levers altogether.
-Rather than using hinges, beam blades are created with a natural curve that fits perfectly and windshields.
+The frameless wiper blade was designed to eliminate the use of hinges and levers altogether.
+Rather than using hinges, frameless blades have zero frame!
+They are designed with a natural curve that fits perfectly to windshields.
 The idea behind the beam style blade was genius.
 Eliminating hinges and levers would eliminate ice buildup, clogs, and freezing in all conditions.
 Even better, the beam style blade is more aerodynamic than the traditional winter blade.
 This means snow does not build up as much on a beam blade.
 They also use specially designed spoilers to catch wind-drag and hold your wipers down even stronger while driving.
+They last longer, perform better, and provide less wear and tear on your vehicle.

 Beam blades are quickly becoming the norm.
 They perform well in all conditions, eliminating the tedious procedure of changing your wiper blades back and forth between winter and summer blades.